etjernst/CBA/docs/slides/rattus.md

 #### Footnotes

 {::options parse_block_html="false" /}
-[^1]: SIF is a public trust that operates the Vallée de Mai on behalf of the Seychelles government.<br>
+[^1]: SIF is a public trust that operates the Vallée de Mai on behalf of the Seychelles government.

 [^2]: We will not attempt to place a monetary value on the dead parrots in this exercise.